Quercetin for Hashimoto's and Alopecia?

 To clarify—iodine is essential.
 Quercetin, not so much, although there are a variety of benefits.
-There are many foods that contain quercetin and it’s rare to find someone randomly supplementing with it outside of the presence of high blood pressure or histamine/mast cell issue, which is very common in the alopecia community.
+There are many foods that contain it and it’s not that common to find someone randomly supplementing with an isolated quercetin outside of the presence of high blood pressure or histamine/mast cell issue, which is very common in the alopecia community.

 What is quercetin?

 Quercetin is a powerhouse polyphenol antioxidant and bioflavonoid.
 It has anti-inflammatory properties and is also an immune system modulator and stabilizer—it helps to quell “immune excess” and assists our cells in maintaining homeostasis under stress.
 This is one of the ways that it’s beneficial for those with Hashimoto’s—or any autoimmunity.